codepks/LearningQML/README.md

 ## Column

+Column is a type that positions its child items along a single column.
+It can be used as a convenient way to vertically position a series of items *without using anchors* .

 Using the previous code in "Draggable Object in Z" we can make the column layout
 ```
  Column  {